reymon359/book-sentences/books/the-clean-coder/README.md

 Communication about details is hard... ...It is too easy for each party to wave their hands and _assume_ that the other party understands.
 All too often both parties agree that they understand and leave with completely different ideas.

 To effectively eliminate communication errors between programmers and stakeholders... ...write automated acceptance tests.
 They are the perfect requirements document.

+## Chapter 8 Testing Strategies

+Professional developers test their code.

+What every professional development team needs is a good _testing strategy._

+### QA should find nothing

+It should be the goal of the development group that QA find nothing wrong.

+Every time QA finds something the development team should react in horror.
+They should ask themselves how it happened and take steps to prevent it in the future.

+QA and Development should be working together to ensure the quality of the system.

+It should be QA’s role to work with business to create the automated acceptance tests that become the true specification and requirements document for the system.

+In general, the business writes the happy-path tests, while QA writes the corner, boundary, and unhappy-path tests.

+The other role for QA is to use the discipline of [exploratory testing1](https://www.satisfice.com/exploratory-testing) to characterize the true behavior of the running system and report that behavior back to development and business.
+In this role QA is _not_ interpreting the requirements.
+Rather, they are identifying the actual behaviors of the system.